anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Every problem has a gift for you in its hands.
+Quote: Friendship is held to be the severest test of character.
+It is easy, we think, to be loyal to a family and clan, whose blood is in your own veins.

-By: Richard Bach
+By: Charles Eastman